Jidnyasa-P/PurrSignal-An-AI-Crisis-Command-Center-for-Cats/README.md

 ---

 ## 📌 AI Capabilities

+> [!IMPORTANT]
+> PurrSignal uses AI as an operational accelerator—not an autonomous decision-maker.
+Human verification remains central to matching, dispatch, and rescue decisions.

 PurrSignal leverages the state-of-the-art `@google/genai` TypeScript SDK on the server side to power its intelligent analysis.